Free trial.

 If your fixture has a dedicated dimmer channel, then the default intensity value is 50% and the dimmer is 0%, meaning you have in this case to add the dimmer attributes on the grid to see something.

 Here are a few sample projects to show you how to achieve various effects.
-Each projects have multiple grids representing one effect each.
+Each project has multiple grids representing one effect each.
 When opening a project, only one effect will be activated.
 To activate the other effects, go in the View/Grids menu to show all grids and push the activation sliders up.

 Press Ctrl-M to see the final result in the monitor.
 By the way, the monitor just uses the current grid's layout (how the attributes are positioned) and shows in a square the state of the corresponding fixture.

-Strobes: Various strobe effects ranging from a simple on and off to ripples strobbing at a varying speed.
+Strobes: Various strobe effects ranging from a simple on and off to ripples strobing at a varying speed.

 Color Chases: Multiple variations of the famous rainbow effects and other ways to smoothly change hues.
 Using 25 RGB fixtures.